 If trying to work through problems and get the bully to see other perspectives isn’t effective, it may be time to take more drastic steps.
 Check the governing documents to see what policies are in place when it comes to removing a board member from their position.
 When one person is dominating discussions and intimidating others, it makes it difficult for the rest of the board members to fulfill their duties and do what is best for the association.
 Voting a bully off the board may be the best option for regaining order and improving how the HOA operates.

 5) Enlist an HOA Management Company

 Ultimately, the integrity of your entire community depends on everyone on the board working somewhat harmoniously, from the homeowners association president down through each individual board member.
 Do not allow abusive members to drive the ship and do not let a board president rule with an iron fist.
 Instead, enlist a professional management team that can assist you in enforcing rules, running smooth and effective meetings, and mediating disputes or personality conflicts as they arise.
 A good property manager can also provide direct coaching to your president, ensuring that this individual has the basic leadership competencies needed to cultivate a healthy culture within the HOA board.

 Find Out More By Contacting Kuester Management Group

-Work with our HOA management company to put proper policies and procedures in place, improve training and education of board members, and build a stronger sense of community and collaboration.
+Work with our HOA management company in Charlotte and Myrtle beach areas to put proper policies and procedures in place, improve training and education of board members, and build a stronger sense of community and collaboration.
 Ensure that your president and all board members are on the same page and committed to a truly unified association board.
 Don’t let bullies bring your organization down or cause progress to come to a grinding halt.
 Contact Kuester today to learn more about how we can help, specifically by bringing in a professional, on-site manager to guide your HOA governance.

 It is our pleasure to work with thriving communities throughout North and South Carolina.
 Reach out to us to learn more about how we can help.